aosumi-rena/XiuXianBot/README.md

 ### Web Interfaces
 - **Local admin GUI** (`web_local/`)
   A Flask-based dashboard running on your local machine (e.g. `http://localhost:11451`) that provides a single-page, tabbed interface for:
+  - Modal dialogs are used for editing and confirmations.
   1. **Config Management** (`localhost:11451/config`)
      - Loads `config.json` into a user-friendly form; each key/value appears as an editable field.
      - “Save” button sends updated JSON via Fetch to a POST endpoint, writes back to disk, and displays a success feedback—all without reloading the page, and reminds the user if a full restart of `start.py` is required.